Bystander catches baby dropped from the 9th floor of blazing building

 According to Lamrani, some people trapped inside the 24-story Grenfell Tower were "banging, frantically smacking the windows trying to get out."

-She added: "The look of frustration on their face, as if to say ... 'we're burning and no one is doing anything.'"
+She added: "The look of frustration on their faces, as if to say ... 'we're burning and no one is doing anything.'"

 Lamrani also recounted seeing a man on a lower floor who was "literally begging for his life" as the flames approached.